alzuraikyhussam/Laqahy/Flutter Desktop/laqahy/README.md

 # laqahy

-A smart vaccination tracking system for Desktop
+A smart vaccination tracking system for desktop

 ## Getting Started